Rorschach1989/rorschach1989.github.io/_posts/2018-08-24-logistic_regression.md

 ---
 layout:     post
-title:      A note on the two sides of logistic regression:
-Statistical vs Learning theoretical
+title:      A note on the two sides of logistic regression <span style="color:blue">some *Statistical* text</span> vs Learning theoretical
 mathjax:    true
 ---